SlickChair/SlickChair/README.md

 - Write a classes for settings with get set and default value
 - Email client for the chair with templates
 - Manage members (invitations, delete, promotion..)
 - Paper biding

 Todo:
 -----

+- Refine a bit the look of the UI
-- ... and assignement
+- Paper/Reviewer assignement
-- Good looking interface
-- Setup instructions (requires some testing with postgresql)
+- Config page(s)
-- Wrap most settings in a config page
+- Decision page (accepted/rejected)
+- Getting started instructions
+- Variables for the email client
 - Use the [POST-Redirect-GET pattern][1] in all the forms to prevent repost on page reload